OctopusDeploy/docs/docs/deployment-process/configuration-features/custom-installation-directory.md

 ---
-title: Custom Installation Directory
+title: Custom installation directory
 description: The Custom Installation Directory feature deploys your package to a specific location on the server.
 position: 10
 ---

-The Custom Installation Directory feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).
+The custom installation directory feature is one of the [configuration features](/docs/deployment-process/configuration-features/index.md) you can enable as you define the [steps](/docs/deployment-process/steps/index.md) in your [deployment process](/docs/deployment-process/index.md).

 You can specify a custom installation directory for [package](/docs/deployment-examples/package-deployments/index.md) and [IIS](/docs/deployment-examples/iis-websites-and-application-pools.md) steps.
 The custom installation directory feature deploys your package to a specified location on the target server.
 This feature helps when you are using an application that requires your files be in specific locations, such as many Content Management Systems (CMS).